 The timecode next to the Last Frame button reflects the current timecode/frame of the preview.
 Click the timecode to pause playback and adjust which frame is displayed in the preview panel.

 The Loop Playback button enables or disables the looping of playback within the Preview panel.

-Lastly, the Reset Loop Duration button, resets the Loop Duration to its default.
+Lastly, the Reset Loop Duration button resets the Loop Duration to its default 10 second duration.